-Each year the Course organizes a series of 1.5-hour curriculum oriented seminars (plus a short discussion 0.5-hour) held by professors of the course or external speakers.
+Each year the Course organizes a series of 1 hour held by professors of the course or external speakers.
 It is assumed that such seminars will be held twice a month.

-For each of these seminars 0,1 ECTS is recognized.
+For each of these seminars 0,2 ECTS is recognized.
 The same rule can be applied for similar external seminars of the duration of 1-2 hours.
-It is required that a doctoral student have attended to at least 6 short seminars during the three years for being admitted to the thesis evaluation procedure.